 To visit the school shop, please click here.
 Alternatively, you can copy and paste the link into your own web browser st-josephs-catholic-primary-school.footballkit.co.uk

-We have an extremely exciting year ahead of us for sports!
-One of our main priorities this year in sports is provide a wider range of competitive sporting opportunities for all children!
+We have another extremely exciting year ahead of us for sports!
+We will continue to promote sporting opportunities for all, where we ensure that every child has the opportunity to represent their school at a competitive sporting event.
 Keep checking our sports webpage to see all of the exciting things we arrange for sports, and to keep up to date on our sports successes!
 Here’s a list of competitions/sporting events that we have planned currently:

 - U11 Bishop’s Cup – Football (9-aside, mixed)

-- U11 The Gregory the Great Cup – Football (5-aside, GIRLS only, one day event – Monday 10th July)
+- U11 The Gregory the Great Cup – Football (5-aside, GIRLS only, one day event TBC

 - U11 The Bishop Roche Trophy – Netball (7-aside, GIRLS only, one day event TBC)

-- The Catholic Schools Cross Country Championship and Fun Run (June/July)
+- The Catholic Schools Cross Country Championship and Fun Run (June/July – date TBC)

 - U11 North West Netball League – (7-aside, mixed, one day event – 15th March)